l04i/Ball-Bearings-Fault-Detection-for-Predictive-Maintenance-in-Industry-4.0/README.md

 - OR021

-## Usage
-To use this project, follow these steps:
-1. Clone the repository: `git clone https://github.com/your_username/your_repository.git`
-2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the main script: `python main.py`

 ## Results
 The performance of each algorithm and model combination has been evaluated using various metrics, such as accuracy, precision, recall, F1-score , confusion matricies and ROC cuves.
 The results can be found in the `results/` directory.